tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/motion_planning/obstacle_avoidance_planner/README.md

 - When turning right or left in the intersection, the output trajectory is close to the outside road boundary.
 - Roles of planning for behavior_path_planner and obstacle_avoidance_planner are not decided clearly.
 - High computation cost

+## Comparison to other methods

+Planning a trajectory that satisfies kinematic feasibility and collision-free has two main characterictics that makes hard to be solved: one is non-convex and the other is high dimension.
+According to the characteristics, we investigate pros and cons of the typical planning methods: optimization-based, sampling-based, and learning-based method.

+### Optimization-based method

+- pros: comparatively fast against high dimension by leveraging the gradient descent
+- cons: often converge to the local minima in the non-convex problem

+### Sampling-based method

+- pros: realize global optimization
+- cons: high computation cost espesially in the complex case

+### Learning-based method

+- pros: fast
+- cons: not stable (under research yet)

+Based on these pros/cons, we chose the optimization-based planner first.
+Although it has a cons to converge to the local minima, it can get a good solution by the preprocessing to approximate the convex problem that almost equals to the original non-convex problem.

 ## How to debug